linhlpv/awesome-offline-to-online-RL-papers/README.md

-# Off2OnRL-awesome-papers
+# Off2OnRL-awesome-papers [Offline Online Reinforcement Learning]

-This is a collection of reasearch and review papers for **Offline to Online Reinforcement Learning (RL)**.
+This is a collection of reasearch and review papers for **Offline to Online Reinforcement Learning (RL)** (or **Offline Online RL**).
 Feel free to star and fork.
 This site is mainly inspired by the [Awesome Offline RL list](https://github.com/hanjuku-kaso/awesome-offline-rl), please see them if you interested in newest research papers related to Offline RL too.

 Maintainers: